 The objective of the cruise was to measure the cross-shelf differences in abundance and distribution of zooplankton, with a focus on Calanus finmarchicus.
 Additional shipboard experiments on Calanus copepodid and adult stages measured vital rates, particularly molting and egg production rates.
 Another objective was to measure the vertical and horizontal distribution of carbonate system concentrations and pH.

 Sampling during the cruise concentrated on Wilkinson Basin in the western Gulf of Maine on a transect line starting in Portsmouth and continuing across Wilkinson Basin to its eastern edge.
 Another line sampled in Jordan Basin in the eastern half of the GoM, finishing in near shore waters adjacent to Mount Desert Island.
-The cruise then sampled the mid-coast region following the typical path of the Western Maine Coastal Current back to the Casco Bay and Portland.
+The cruise then sampled the mid-coast region, following the typical path of the Western Maine Coastal Current back to the Casco Bay and Portland.
 Coincidentally the cruise dates in early autumn of 2012 followed a period of record warming in the Gulf of Maine.

 Protocols: